 You don't need to be sick to participate, and if you sign up you could win prizes up to $500!

-The study will last through the Spring Semester 2018.
+The study will last through the Spring Semester 2019.
 If you're at least 18 years old, a UMD affiliate (student, faculty, staff) or someone who lives within a short distance of the UMD College Park campus, then you will be eligible to be a part of our study.
-You will be able to fill out a survey and give us snot and other samples, identify contacts like roommates or anyone in the Cambridge Community you might infect.
+You will be able to fill out a survey and give us snot and other samples, identify contacts like roommates or housemates or anyone you might infect.

 If you are a contact of someone with colds or flu who filled out a survey and gave samples, and you live in one of the Cambridge residence halls, you may be able to enroll in follow-up to see if you catch the virus.